-MOIL has appointed CPIOs at the Corporate Office and PIOs at Mines.
-Head of personneldepartment has been appointed/designatedas Appellate Authority under the Act.
-The names of all the PIOs and the Appellate Authority have been hosted in Company's website
+MOIL has appointed CPIOs at the Corporate Office and PIOs / APIOs have also beenappointed in all its Mines.
+Executive Director (Personnel) has been appointed/designatedas Appellate Authority under the Act.
+The names of all the PIOs / APIOs and the AppellateAuthority has been also hoisted in Company's website www.moil.nic.in.

-Awareness has been generated amongst employees about the intention and true spirit ofthis Act.
-The various provisions of the Act has beenhighlighted by issue of thecirculars to keep transparency in day-to-day work and maintenance of all the records in a proper/systematic manner.
-Further the Company has also been hoisting/updating inCompany's website as much information suo motu at regular intervals for the publicso that public has minimum resort to use the various provisionsunder the RTI Act to obtain information.
+A lot of awareness has been generated in order to make Company's employees aware aboutthe intention and true spirit of this Act.
+The various provisions of the Act has beenhighlighted by issue of the circulars and asked them to keep transparency in day-to-daywork and maintain all the records in a proper/systematic manner.
+Further the Company hasalso hoisting/updating in Company's website as much information suo-moto at regularintervals for the public so that public has minimum resort to use the various provisionsunder the RTI Act to obtain information.

 T. TRAINING PROGRAMMES AND SKILL DEVELOPMENT

-> USHERING IN CASHLESS TRANSACTIONS:
+V. USHERING IN CASHLESS TRANSACTIONS

 For improvement of living standard and taking into consideration of aspirationof the employees residential quarters have been constructed and allotted to majority ofthe employees.

 Reimbursement of tuition fees and scholarship are being provided to meritoriousstudents.
-Reimbursement of tuition fees to the children of staff and the workers areprovided for taking education in professional courses.
+Reimbursement of tuition fees to the Children of staff and the workers areprovided for taking education in professional courses.

-> WELFARE MEASURES TAKEN FOR SC/ST
+X. WELFARE MEASURES TAKEN FOR SC/ST

-MOIL is a labour intensive organization with 6201 employees on its rolls as on31.03.2017 out ofwhich around 80% belong to SC/ST/OBC (including 45.96% belonging toSC/ST).
-Your Company is also taking keen interest in development of the tribalpopulation living in the vicinity of the mines situated in remote areas by adoptingfollowing measures.
+MOIL is a labour intensive organization with 5982 employees on its rolls as on31.03.2020.
+More than 80% of the total strength belongs to SC/ST/OBC (SC 19.91% ST 25.33%OBC 35.49%).
+Our Company is also taking keen interest in development of the tribalpopulation living in the vicinity of the mines situated in remote areas by adoptingfollowing measures.